eilyat/PE5/content/team/EilyaTorshizian.md

 weight: 3
 ---

-Providing advice and forecasts of the areas of investment in the energy sector.
+Providing advice and forecasts of the arr.